-7. The rate at which the aircraft pivots around its vertical axis is not a judging criterion.

-8. The wings must remain in the vertical geometric plane throughout the turnaround, and the aircraft's attitude before and after the turnaround must be absolutely vertical, with no extraneous movement.
+- 7. The rate at which the aircraft pivots around its vertical axis is not a judging criterion. - 8.
+The wings must remain in the vertical geometric plane throughout the turnaround, and the aircraft's attitude before and after the turnaround must be absolutely vertical, with no extraneous movement.
 There must be no rotation around the longitudinal or lateral axes.
-If there is movement around any axis other than the yaw axis, often referred to as "torquing" (Fig. 8.5.12), there is a deduction of one (1) point for each five (5) degrees off axis.
+If there is movement around any axis other than the yaw axis, often referred to as "torquing" (Fig. 8.5.12), there is a deduction of one (1) point for each five (5) degrees off axis. - "Torquing" is rotation about the longitudinal axis during a hammerhead pivot.

-FAMILY 6 Tail Slides
+Tail Slides